 We now look at some exceptions.

 Addak does not precede HA (ਹ), NGA (ਙ), NYA (ਞ), NNA (ਣ), RRA (ੜ), KHHA (ਖ਼), GHHA (ਗ਼) and LLA (ਲ਼) letters.
 In these letters, NGA (ਙ) and NYA (ਞ) are stressed or doubled by the nasal sign tippi.
 The rest of these letters cannot be pronounced with stress or elongation.
 So, Addak is not used before any of the above mentioned letters.
-Addak is also not used with the last letter of the word, as there is no letter after it which has to be geminated.
+Addak is also not used with the last letter of the word, as it is not followed by any letter for germination.
 Addak is used with geminated consonants and the sign is placed on the preceding syllable.
 Addak cannot be used at the beginning of a word.

 Nukta (਼ - U+0A3C)